Sridevi Nrithyalaya: Mission

-Sheela Unnikrishnan is the founder-director of the Sridevi Nrithyalaya dance school.
+Dr. Sheela Unnikrishnan is the founder-director of the Sridevi Nrithyalaya dance school.
 She is a renowned exponent of Bharatanatyam.

-Other faculty of the school includes familiar dance artists including Harinie Jeevitha, Bhairavi Venkatesan, Rajadarshini Saravanan, Kameshweri Ganesan, Sanjena Ramesh and Smt.
+Other faculty of the school includes familiar dance artists including Harinie Jeevitha, Bhairavi Venkatesan, Kameshweri Ganesan, Mridula Sivakumar, Sanjena Ramesh and Smt.
 Shobha Korambil.
 Apart from Bharathanatyam, the institute also trains students in Carnatic music (available only to the regular performing artistes of Nrithyalaya), Thala-Laya classes, spiritual discourse sessions, Tamil literature classes and other relevant cultural classes.

-In 2013 it had over 250 students enrolled for training.
+In 2024 it had over 200 students enrolled for training.

 The school focuses on the overall development of the student.
 Since the dancer has to be agile and flexible, stretching and other physical exercises go hand in hand with dance training in classes.
 This improves stamina of the dancer, which helps to hold the araimandi (Half sitting posture) for long and perform lengthy adavus (footwork).

-The school and its founder Sheela Unnikrishnan took active role in organizing an annual dance festival titled 'Satyam Sivam Sundaram', where many artists, teachers and performers from all over India join its annual celebrations.
+The school and its founder Dr. Sheela Unnikrishnan organizes an annual dance festival titled 'Satyam Sivam Sundaram', where many artists, teachers and performers from all over India join its annual celebrations.
 This forms a platform for budding talents learning various classical dance forms of India.

 The school has an ambition to rediscover the ancient art of Natya set forth in the Natya Shastra by making it more appealing to younger generations.
 The school is largely run by the contributions from students through fees, dance shows, patrons and from the Central Government grants through the Ministry of Culture.

 Notable works

-Sridevi Nrithyalaya's artistic directors and the teachers have composed and choreographed several acclaimed original dance drama productions such as Sivamayam, Sri Krishna Vaibhavam, Parvathi Parinayam, Bala Ramayanam, Sadhaksharam, Janai Jagathkarani, Nandanar Charithram, etc.
+Sridevi Nrithyalaya's artistic directors and the teachers have composed and choreographed several acclaimed original dance drama productions such as Srinivasa Kalyanam, Janani Jagathkarani, Sivamayam, Vande Mataram, Jaya Kalyana Krishnam, Sri Krishna Vaibhavam, Parvathi Parinayam, Bala Ramayanam, Sadaksharam, Nandanar Charithram, etc.

 The school has also produced several thematic presentations.
-Param, Nrithya Samkeerthanam, Kuralin Kural, Sri Krishna Manjari, Srikrishna Karnamrutham, Ramachandra Bhavayami, Shanmatham, Shodashi, Mahaperiyava Pancharathnam, Lava Kusa, Vande Shambhum, Oothukkadu Saptaratham are a few in this category.
+Param, Brahmasmi, Leela Taranga Margam, Nrithya Samkeerthanam, Kuralin Kural, Sri Krishna Manjari, Srikrishna Karnamrutham, Ramachandra Bhavayami, Shanmatham, Shodashi, Mahaperiyava Pancharathnam, Lava Kusa, Vande Shambhum, Oothukkadu Saptaratham are a few in this category.